Pre-Deployment Complexity Estimation for Federated Perception Systems: INTRODUCTION

 In this work, we adopt a measurement-oriented perspective and address the problem of \emph{pre-deployment complexity estimation} for federated perception systems.
 Rather than proposing a new learning algorithm or federated optimization policy, our objective is to quantify how difficult a federated learning task is likely to be based solely on intrinsic data properties and distributed environment characteristics.
 This diagnostic view complements existing work on federated optimization by providing insight into task difficulty prior to training.

-We propose a classifier-agnostic complexity estimation framework that captures three intrinsic attributes of perception data—dimensionality, sparsity, and heterogeneity—and integrates them with properties of the federated environment, such as the number and composition of participating clients.
+We propose a classifier-agnostic complexity estimation framework that captures three intrinsic attributes of perception data — dimensionality, sparsity, and heterogeneity, and integrates them with properties of the federated environment, such as the number and composition of participating clients.
 Federated learning is used as a representative distributed training paradigm, enabling the analysis of different federated configurations without modifying the underlying learning process.
-The resulting complexity metric allows different federated learning paths to be compared based on expected difficulty rather than observed performance.
+The resulting complexity metric allows different federated learning configurations to be compared based on expected difficulty rather than observed performance.

 To study the relationship between the proposed complexity metric and federated learning behavior, we conduct controlled experiments on multiple variants of the MNIST dataset in distributed settings.
 These experiments are designed to isolate complexity effects and examine how intrinsic and distributed complexity relate to federated accuracy and communication effort.
-The results demonstrate strong correlation between the proposed metric and both performance and training cost, suggesting that complexity estimation can serve as a practical diagnostic tool for edge-deployed perception systems.